All official European Union website addresses are in the europa.eu domain.

 With the European Climate Law, the EU made climate neutrality by 2050 a legally binding goal, set an interim target of a net 55% emission reduction by 2030 and is working on setting the 2040 target.
 The overarching framework for these is the European Green Deal, a roadmap for the EU to achieve sustainability by 2050.

-Data show that summer 2023 was the warmest ever recorded at global level, and it was not an exception.
-Our indicator shows that the global mean near-surface temperature between 2013 and 2022 was 1.13 to 1.17°C warmer than the pre-industrial level, which makes it the warmest decade on record, which makes it the warmest decade on record.
-Scientific evidence is clear that this rise in temperature is due to the greenhouse gases that we are releasing into the atmosphere.
+Data show that summer 2023 was the warmest ever recorded at global level, and that appears to be an ongoing trend: in 2024 the temperature records continued being broken.
+Our indicator shows that the global mean near-surface temperature between 2013 and 2023 was 1.19 to 1.21°C warmer than the pre-industrial level, which makes it the warmest decade on record.
+European land temperatures have increased even faster over the same period by 2.12 to 2.19°C. Scientific evidence is clear that this rise in temperature is due to the greenhouse gases that we are releasing into the atmosphere.

 1.5 °C